Oereor/PlantsVsZombies-Unity/README.md

 ## Coming Soon...

 - Constructed zombie health system.
-Future features: two derived Peashooters, namely *Repeater* and *Gatlin Pea*; and two tougher zombies, namely *Conehead zombie* and *Buckethead zombie*.
+Future features: two tougher zombies, namely *Conehead zombie* and *Buckethead zombie*.

 - More game contents, such as level progress and level selector, will...
 Well, I don't know when they can be published.
 Maybe after a long time.